alrojo/kaggle-ndsb/README.md

 # kaggle-whales
-Code project for the kaggle whales competition currently on kaggle https://www.kaggle.com/c/noaa-right-whale-recognition
+Code project for the kaggle whales competition on kaggle https://www.kaggle.com/c/noaa-right-whale-recognition

-The codebase used is by Sander Dieleman for his ndsb winning solution(thereof the fork, will move it to own project once I have my first top 20% submission)
+The codebase used is by Sander Dieleman for his ndsb winning solution.

 ## Current progress